jetbrains-academy/kotlin-onboarding-object-oriented-programming/wordsGeneratorServer/wordsGeneratorServerWord/task.md

 <div class="hint" title="Click me to learn about the `removeFirst` built-in function">

-If you need to get the first element from a mutable list and next remove it, you can use the built-in [removeFirst](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/remove-first.html) function:
+If you need to get the first element from a mutable list and then remove it, you can use the built-in [removeFirst](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/remove-first.html) function:

 ```kotlin
 fun main() {